Surgical Procedures: Surgery and Staging for Salivary Cancer

 Your care team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention and/or other conditions.

-Your provider will talk to you about any changes to your activity level, which depend on the surgery you had.
+Your provider will talk to you about any changes to your activity level.
 Often, you should:

 • Take prescribed medications as directed.